 Dr. J. Phillip London

-Dr. J. Phillip (Jack) London is the Executive Chairman and Chairman of the Board of CACI International Inc (NYSE) from 2007 until his death in January 2021.
+Dr. J. Phillip (Jack) London was the Executive Chairman and Chairman of the Board of CACI International Inc (NYSE) from 2007 until his death in January 2021.
 Founded in 1962, CACI is a $5.7 billion company and a member of the Fortune 500 Largest Companies with more than 22,000 employees worldwide.

 Known as the founder of the modern-day CACI, Dr. London served as President and Chief Executive Officer (1984-2007), growing the company from a small professional services firm to become a worldwide information technology (IT) leader.
-In his over 45 years of senior leadership within the organization, London has shaped CACI into a trusted partner to the U.S. government, providing advanced IT support for high-priority national security missions.
+In his more than 45 years of senior leadership within the organization, London shaped CACI into a trusted partner to the U.S. Government, providing advanced IT support for high-priority national security missions.

-Dr. London currently oversees CACI’s major strategic initiatives and transactions, including a highly successful M&A program that he began in 1992.
+Dr. London oversaw CACI’s major strategic initiatives and transactions, including a highly successful M&A program that he began in 1992.
 Since that time, the company has made 79 acquisitions, adding customers and expanding capabilities in all its market areas.
 As Executive Chairman, he established CACI’s Culture, Character, Integrity, and Ethics Committee in 2015.
 In 2018, CACI opened the Dr. J.P.
 (Jack) London Shared Services Center in Oklahoma City, OK in his honor as a visionary business leader and Oklahoma City native.